RGLab/BNCResponse/BNCAnalysis.md

 ![plot of chunk plotmescpca](figure/plotmescpca-1.png)

+*Figure 2: PCA and geometric library size in mESC experiment*

 ### PCA on Uncorrected Tcells
 In the Tcells, we again see that PC1 one is highly correlated with geometric size (`geomsize`) and the `panama`  factor.